 7. Range.
 Lets you preheat the oven, set the timer, and check cooking status without being in the room.

 8. Electronic door locks.
 Let you remotely lock or unlock and change who’s authorized to enter.
+You may also want to look at implementing Doorknobs with ekey fingerscan to give your home an extra level of security if needed.

 9. Water alarm or shutoff.
 Can text you when water is spilling from a pipe or an appliance; shutoffs can cut off your water main to minimize flooding.